chr211/cyberTRIP/README.md

 Architectural View

 From the architectural view, the data from Create Incident is saving to the MongoDB.
 View Statistics and View Incidents is correctly retrieving data from MongoDB.
 The External APIs are correctly returning information to the user.
 Login is allowing the user to View Statistics, Create Incidents, View Statistics, and interact with External APIs.

 Tests Run

-We have run all of our Acceptance tests as well as other tests such as multiple users on the website at once.
+All of the Acceptance tests as well as other tests such as multiple users on the website at once.

 Lines of Code Written